-Thus, He was very serious about us being unified and being debt free.
-When we got married, I had close to $40,000 in debt which included consumer debt, student loans, and my car note.
-John had $40,000 as well which included student loans, my engagement ring, and credit cards.
-So, our grand total of debt was $80,000.
-With interest adding on our total & paying the minimum payments, I also had $20,000 of business debt from when I started my business.
-Altogether, we had over $100,000 total in debt.
+When we got married, I had close to $40,000 in debt which included several credit card debts, student loans, and my car note.
+John had about $40,000 as well, which included student loans, my engagement ring, and credit cards.
+This brought our collective debt to somewhere around $80,000.
+With interest adding on our total because we were only paying minimum balances AND me adding $16,000+ of business debt, this brought us close to $100,000 total in debt.

 WHAT ARE THE STEPS WE TOOK TOWARDS BEING DEBT-FREE?

 We modified the Dave Ramsey plan to fit our lifestyle.
-Then, we saved $1000 in our emergency fund.
-From there, we consolidated our credit card debt by getting ONE loan from our credit union.
+We started by saving $1000 in our emergency fund.
+From there, we consolidated our credit card debts by getting ONE loan from our credit union (because they had the best and lowest loan interest rate).
 We took out a $14,000 loan to pay off all of the credit cards.
-By doing that, it SIGNIFICANTLY dropped our interest rate on our credit debt.
-If you follow Dave Ramsey, he suggests to cut up all of the credit cards.
-We did that but didn’t close all of the accounts.
-The reason for doing that is so our credit scores would not drop.
-There were some pieces of our debt that we used the snowball method on.
-The other pieces of debt were tackled by the avalanche method.
+By doing that, it improved our credit score and gave us peace of mind.
+Seeing all of your credit cards at $0 and only needing to pay ONE payment each month gave us a little pep in our step.
+If you follow Dave Ramsey, he suggests to cut up all of the credit cards and close the accounts.
+We cut them all up but we didn’t close all of the accounts.
+Closing the cards would have shortened our credit history which would have negatively effected our credit scores.

 “This is a holistic life.
-You have to balance your financial health with your mental health and emotional health with your spiritual health.”- John
+You have to balance your financial health with your mental health, emotional, and spiritual health.”- John

 THIS DEBT-FREE JOURNEY HAS BEEN CHALLENGING FOR ME…

 However, John thought differently about everything.
-He has supported me since day 1 of my business and believed it was a worthwhile investment.
+He has supported me since day 1 of my business and believed in the investments I was making.
 Since he made more money than me, He NEVER approached my “lack of money bags” as a negative thing.
 He doesn’t regret how much money we spent on starting my business, and I’m forever grateful for that.
-The most critical part of our marriage is being each other’s greatest champion.
-He boosts me.
-I boost him.

 Money is not everything.
 Give yourself grace and allow some flexibility along the way.
-Money is a tool, and it doesn’t make or break you.
-Lean into God and ask Him to direct your path on this journey.
-If you are a Believer, pay your tithes and offerings to your church.
-Lastly, do your best to be a blessing to someone else or other organizations.
-Celebrate the small victories along the way.
-Enjoy the process.
-May God give you wisdom throughout your journey!
+Money is a tool, and it doesn’t make or break you but when used properly can definitely add freedom to your life.
+I pray that God gives you wisdom throughout your journey!